js100cc/learn-c/README.md

 1. C is de facto for almost all.
 Or, it's genes impart to many latecomers.
 2. Many *serious* computer books use c to introduce low-level computing.
 I want learn them in the long run.

+## Study notes

+No notes written in markdown, all of them are directly written in source code comments.

+Read the code and comments for recap.